-6) Now create the list box.
-On the Form Controls toolbar, click the Wizards On/Off button to turn wizards off.
-Click the List Box button and draw a list box by Favourite Shape: in the document.
-This will just be an empty pane for now.

-7) Finally create four check boxes by All the shapes you like.
+- On/Off button to turn wizards off.
+Click the List Box button and draw a list box by Favourite Shape in the document.
+This will just be an empty pane for now. - 7) Finally create four check boxes by All shapes you like.
 Click on the Check Box button and then draw out four check boxes, side by side across the page.
 You should now have a document looking something like Figure 8.